 3. Museum Store Sunday

 Sure you’ve heard of Black Friday, Small Business Saturday and Cyber Monday, but did you know that Museum Store Sunday is a thing?
 It is!
-On Sunday, November 27, consider supporting local museums and galleries like the National Museum of the U.S. Air Force, Boonshoft Museum of Discovery, Dayton Art Institute, Carillon Historical Park, The Contemporary Dayton (The Co) and Aullwood Audubon Center & Farm by shopping at their stores.
+On Sunday, November 26, consider supporting local museums and galleries like the National Museum of the U.S. Air Force, Boonshoft Museum of Discovery, Dayton Art Institute, Carillon Historical Park, The Contemporary Dayton (The Co), Aullwood Audubon Center & Farm and America's Packard Museum by shopping at their stores.

 4. Give the Gift of Experiences